 Our ALP Science teachers, Mr Stephen Low and Ms Janani as well as Ms Iris Ng our STEM educator, conducted a vermicomposting workshop for our very enthusiastic PSG members.

 Teachers ICs: Mr Jonathan Ng & Mr Freddy Wong, guided by STEM educator, Ms Iris Ng

 Achievement - Merit Award & Young Engineer Gold Award

 Putting on their thinking caps, the students identified a possibility of water shortage and an increasing competition for land usage.
 These factors could create pressure on households to minimise their water wastage.
 The team researched on the water wastage across various household appliance and created a prototype that could collect used water from household appliance like washing machines and air conditioners.
 The water will be filtered and collected at a common collection point.
 If needed, the water will be channelled back to the appliances.

 The team was shortlisted as one of the fifteen finalists to present their idea to a panel of judges as well as the public.
 The students were also given the opportunity to present and converse with the Education Minister, Mr Ng Chee Meng.

 We are proud to announce that they received the Merit Award for their prototype and all five students also achieved the Young Engineer Gold Award.

-For more ALP related achievements, please visit our Environment Club page and Science Page.
+For more ALP related achievements, please visit our Environment Club page.